Seabohr/DevOpsProj/Live log for README.txt

 - test reports in there too - screenshots of test reports for both front and backend

 Day 4

 - Continuity of service- fresh jenkins build required for webpage to run
+- Going to attempt to use Docker Swarm -

+Infrastructure for Docker Swarm
+- Create three new EC2s
+- t2 small - fine because we will be using load balancing, add to the VPC AND SUBNET AND enable public ip Manager Security group SSH access from the bastion
+- HTTP access from anywhere
+- 8080 for Jenkins but from developer IPs only
+- 2377 - for docker swarm communication
+- 7946 TCP UDP - for container network MAYBE
+- 4789 - UDP - for container ingress network  MAYBE

+Security group for the docker swarm worker nodes
+- ??

+Configuration for swarm
+- SSH into the Docker Manager through its private IP AS IT IS STILL BASTIONED
+- run sudo apt update
+- INSTALL DOCKER - see above instructions
+- INSTALL DOCKER COMPOSE - see above instructions
+DO THIS ON THE  MANAGER, AND BOTH WORKER NODES